LABORA-INF-UFG/eXP-RAN/README.md

 ### Creating your own Infrastructure and Service description files

-The third method of interaction allows the user to specify his own infrastructure and services files (step 1c in the [figure above](#interacting-with-the-tool)), which can be very useful for small use cases.
+The third method of interaction allows the user to specify his own infrastructure and services files (step 1c in the [figure above](#interacting-with-the-tool)), which can be very useful for small use-cases.

 In this case, the user describes the infrastructure and services by writing JSON files following the eXP-RAN notation.